utsa-asc/college-dls/docs/02-contributing.md

 Please use the ```feature``` prefix on your branch for any new items, ```sprint-n``` for any branches that are put on our project-roadmap after getting assigned a sprint number (n).  ```bug``` or ```hotfix``` prefix for any small branch aimed at a small or immediate fix.

+If you are creating an issue first on github, please also feel free to use the built-in "Create a branch" feature in the sidebar which will create a new branch for you using the issue name (it'll also link it to the originating issue in github so upon acception, the issue will be closed).

-Examples of good branch names:
+Examples of good PR branch names:

 * feature-augmenting-fractal-config-settings
 * sprint-01-news-group